lueck/standoff-tools/README.md

 - Implement a full blown validating internalizer.
 - Re-implement the XML-Parser (that was the first thing I've ever written in Haskell :-))
-- extractor of equidistant plaintext
+- extractor of equidistant plain text (see `dev` branch)
+- shrink equidistant plain text and generate a mapping of positions
 - updater of annotation references based on patches of the source document (very far away)